labdaddy/linux/distro-agnostic/SSH/setup-SSH.md

 #### Creating more secure keys with ed25519 algorithm
 - `ssh-keygen -o -a 100 -t ed25519 -f ~/.ssh/id_ed25519 -C "john@example.com"`
 - You’ll be asked to enter a passphrase for this key, use the strong one.
-You can also use the same passphrase like any of your old SSH keys.
-Breadkdown of flags:
+You can also use the same passphrase like any of your old SSH keys (this must be very very strong, a nonsensical sentence is easy to remember and very hard to crack).
+Breakdown of flags:
--o : Save the private-key using the new OpenSSH format rather than the PEM format.
+- -o : Save the private-key using the new OpenSSH format rather than the PEM format.
 Actually, this option is implied when you specify the key type as ed25519.
--a: It’s the numbers of KDF (Key Derivation Function) rounds.
+- -a: It’s the numbers of KDF (Key Derivation Function) rounds.
 Higher numbers result in slower passphrase verification, increasing the resistance to brute-force password cracking should the private-key be stolen.
--t: Specifies the type of key to create, in our case the Ed25519.
+- -t: Specifies the type of key to create, in our case the Ed25519.
--f: Specify the filename of the generated key file.
+- -f: Specify the filename of the generated key file.
 If you want it to be discovered automatically by the SSH agent, it must be stored in the default `.ssh` directory within your home directory.
--C: An option to specify a comment.
+- -C: An option to specify a comment.
 It’s purely informational and can be anything.
 But it’s usually filled with <login>@<hostname> who generated the key.

 #### To check all keys on the machine